 In 2011, CORE reverted back to it’s original name of ‘St. Catherine’s Church’.
 It remains evangelical and charismatic in ethos and attracts a growing congregation of several hundred from over 25 nations.

-HISTORY OF THE CORE CONGREGATION
+HISTORY OF THE ST. CATHERINE’S (FORMERLY CORE) CONGREGATION

 Revd.
 Willi Stewart and his wife Ruth started CORE as a church community in 1998 and it was originally situated in St. Werburgh’s church, located just outside the walls of Dublin Castle.

 The church was established in response to a perceived need for an Anglican church plant in the heart of Dublin city that would focus on the areas of outreach, renewal and evangelism.
 Hence the name CORE which stands for City Outreach through Renewal and Evangelism.
 In addition to these hallmarks the words found in Isaiah 61 were rooted at the heart of the vision of CORE, a call to “preach good news to the poor, bind up the broken-hearted, proclaim freedom for the captives, release from darkness for the prisoners [and] to proclaim the year of the Lord’s favour.”

 From 1998 to 2000 the congregation grew substantially and so an alternative venue was sought.
 The setting chosen was St. Catherine’s Church on Thomas Street and the congregation has remained here since.